Kristina01111000/Drws_site/README.md

 # Drws_site
 everything to do with dr w's wordpress site

-MAKE SURE HE AN LOGIN< THERE WAS ALMOST AN ISSUE
+MAKE SURE HE CAN LOGIN, THERE WAS ALMOST AN ISSUE

  Hours worked 16 may to 16 june: 16 ->  recieved